 Candidates’ dossiers will be evaluated and ranked by an international jury, which includes senior representatives of organisations representing municipal governments, the tourism industry and professional road transport.

-After nomination, the international jury will meet at least once in July-August to evaluate the candidate dossiers submitted to the IRU.
-The jury is empowered to determine one winning entry and one runner-up each year.
+After nomination, the international jury will meet at least once in August-September to evaluate the candidate dossiers submitted to the IRU.
+Should the need arise, the jury is empowered to determine two winning entries and two runner-ups, depending on the size of the city.
 The jury may request additional information from the municipal governments of candidate cities before making its decision.
 The jury will award the “City Trophy” to the city whose dossier credibly shows the best results obtained, in relation to the coach-friendly policies implemented.

 Rules of procedure: EN ¦ FR ¦ AR ¦ DE ¦ ES ¦ RU ¦ TR